Zewo/Venice/README.md

 _[Rate limiting](http://en.wikipedia.org/wiki/Rate_limiting)_
 is an important mechanism for controlling resource utilization and maintaining quality of service.
-SwiftGo elegantly supports rate limiting with goroutines, channels, and tickers.
+Venice elegantly supports rate limiting with coroutines, channels, and tickers.

 First we'll look at basic rate limiting.
 Suppose